51L3N05/mihon/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Before reporting a new issue, take a look at the [FAQ](https://mihon.app/docs/faq/general), the [changelog](https://mihon.app/changelogs/) and the already opened [issues](https://github.com/mihonapp/mihon/issues); if you got any questions, join our [Discord server](https://discord.gg/mihon).
+Before reporting a new issue, take a look at [FAQ](https://mihon.app/docs/faq/general), the [changelog](https://mihon.app/changelogs/) and the already opened [issues](https://github.com/mihonapp/mihon/issues); if you got any questions, join our [Discord server](https://discord.gg/mihon).

 ### Repositories